Kisutora/KisuTweaks/README.md

  ## 🖊️General
 - Removed hunger drain
 - >📝One less thing to worry about.
+No more buggy conga lines!
 - Decreased chieftain respawn time from **90s** to **60s**
 - Decreased baby grow time from **60s** to **30s**